WarpBuilds/libxmtp/evm_contracts/README.md

-# Quick Example of interacting with did:eth contract in wasm
+# Super Quick Example of interacting with did:eth contract in wasm

 copy of ethers-rs example with some small modifications, and a simple HTML frontend for submitting attributes